MacBook Pro 13-inch (2020)

-You’ll find the largest range of Dell laptops on the Dell website.
-If you’re looking at a Dell laptop at a retailer, check whether there’s a cheaper (or better-specified model) available direct from Dell before you buy.
+You’ll find the largest range on the Dell website.
+If you’re thinking of buying a Dell laptop from a retailer, check whether there’s a cheaper, or better-specified model, available direct from Dell before you buy.

-HP laptops are found in nearly every laptop retailer, but most of the ‘deals’ you’ll find are at Currys PC World, with dozens of models available.
-Most HP laptops go on sale at a higher price, and then are discounted by at least £100 after around a month.
+HP laptops are found in nearly every laptop retailer, but most of the ‘deals’ you’ll find are at Currys, with dozens of models available.
+Most HP laptops go on sale at a higher price, then are discounted by at least £100 after around a month.

 Like Asus laptops, Lenovo models are found scattered around the high street and at online-only retailers, so it’s worth doing your research.
 We’ve often found the best price can be found buying direct on Lenovo’s website, so always check there before you buy.
-Read our

 You should rarely consider paying full price for a laptop, but just because a deal exists doesn’t mean it’s special.
 Find out how to see through the tricks of the trade at key retailers.

 Amazon isn’t well known for its laptop deals, but it does have a wide variety of notebooks on sale at any given time.
 However, many of its best-sellers are actually quite old and some are even second-hand.
-It’s always worth double-checking Amazon in case it has a laptop you’re interested in on discount.
+It’s always worth checking Amazon in case it has a laptop you’re interested in on discount.

 Also, be wary of small-brand laptops sold exclusively on Amazon.
 We’ve tested a few and none of them have impressed despite the seemingly overwhelming number of positive reviews from buyers.

 Argos often has good deals on individual laptops, so it’s always worth checking back there occasionally to see what’s new.
 Watch for ‘deals’ marked as ‘WOW’, as these can quite often not be deals at all and simply reflect Argos wanting you to pay attention to a product.
-Also look for pointers that say ‘Great new price’ as we’ve seen in the past that new price can actually be higher than the old one.
+Also look for pointers that say ‘great new price’ as we’ve seen in the past that new price can actually be higher than the old one.